SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?

-This shortcoming is not a trivial flaw; rather, it reflects the fundamental limitations of current LLMs, reminiscent of Moravec’s Paradox \cite{moravec1988mind}.
-First, current LLMs \cite{openai2022chatgpt} rely primarily on textual content, thereby overlooking non-verbal cues that are central to human interaction.
+This shortcoming is not a trivial flaw; rather, it reflects the fundamental limitations of current LLMs, reminiscent of Moravec’s Paradox \citep{moravec1988mind}.
+First, current LLMs \citep{openai2022chatgpt} rely primarily on textual content, thereby overlooking non-verbal cues that are central to human interaction.
 Non-verbal cues provide early signals of communicative intent ~\citep{holler2025facial, emmendorfer2025facial}, which humans are innately prepared to exploit when anticipating others’ responses (e.g., everyone expects Joey in \textit{Friends} to follow a flirtatious moment with his catchphrase “How you doin’?”).
-Ignoring these modalities thus leaves LLMs blind to essential aspects of natural dialogue, making the modeling indispensable.
-Second, current LLMs is mechanistically \textit{passively} optimized for \textit{statistical next-token prediction} over large pretraining corpora—capturing general linguistic regularities.
+Ignoring these modalities thus leaves LLMs blind to essential aspects of natural dialogue, making the modeling indispensable in human-machine interaction.
+Second, current LLMs are mechanistically \textit{passively} optimized for \textit{statistical next-token prediction} over large pretraining corpora—capturing general linguistic regularities.
 Meanwhile, for human beings, tasks like next-utterance anticipation involve \textit{active} predictive processing, generating hierarchical predictions about forthcoming sensory and linguistic input and continuously updating them against prediction errors ~\citep{rao1999predictive, goldstein2022shared}.
-At its core, \textit{the intelligence of current LLMs primarily relies on statistical fitting of language distributions rather than cognition grounded in the interplay between perception and reasoning}; as a result, despite their conversational fluency, instead of a truly human-like, anticipatory manner.

-Thus, we present \textsc{SayNext} (next-utterance prediction), a \textit{proxy} task for benchmarking whether LLMs can capture key aspects of human predictive processing, thereby helping bridge the gap highlighted by Moravec’s Paradox.
-Strong performance on this task implicitly requires \textit{human-intuitive abilities}, such as intention inference, affective anticipation, and multimodal social perceptions— that remain broadly \textit{limited} in current LLMs.
-Notably, \textsc{SayNext} does not fit neatly into existing categories such as emotion recognition, intention classification, or dialogue continuation; instead, it defines a distinct research direction for benchmarking models’ overall anticipatory competence in human interaction.
+Thus, we present \textsc{SayNext} (next-utterance anticipation), a \textit{proxy} task for benchmarking whether LLMs can simulate human predictive processing by leveraging multimodal cues to anticipate users' latent social-cognitive states.
+Strong performance on this task implicitly requires \textit{human-intuitive abilities}—intention inference, affective anticipation, and multimodal social perception—that remain broadly limited in current LLMs, and cannot be reduced to existing tasks such as emotion recognition, intention classification, or dialogue continuation.